 Graduate Assistantships Requirements:

-All Applications (Domestic and International Students): A complete application for a graduate assistantship requires
+All Applications (Domestic and International Students): In order to apply for a graduate assistantship you need to have:

-- A completed Application for the Graduate School
+- A completed application for the Master's Degree Program in Economics.

-- Minimum of 2.75 cumulative GPA from an accredited university or college.
-The preferred applicant will have at least a 3.3 average in economics and mathematics
+- A minimum of 2.75 cumulative GPA from an accredited university or college.
+The preferred applicant will have at least a 3.3 average in economics and mathematics.

 International Student Applications: In addition to the requirements mentioned above, international students should:

 - Submit a minimum TOEFL score of 550 (213 computer based).
-Go to the International Graduate Admissions page and click on the link for English Language Proficiency Requirements for specific information.
+Specific requirements regarding the University's English Language Proficiency Requirements is available on the International Graduate Admissions page.